AqwamCreates/DataPredict/docs/API/Models/DeepDoubleExpectedStateActionRewardStateActionV2.md

-# [API Reference](../../API.md) - [Models](../Models.md) - DoubleStateActionRewardStateActionNeuralNetworkV2 (Double Deep SARSA)
+# [API Reference](../../API.md) - [Models](../Models.md) - DeepDoubleExpectedStateActionRewardStateActionV2 (Double Deep Expected SARSA)

-DoubleStateActionRewardStateActionNeuralNetworkV2 is a neural network with reinforcement learning capabilities.
+DeepDoubleExpectedStateActionRewardStateActionV2 is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

-## Stored Model Parameters

-Contains a table of matrices.

-* ModelParameters[L][I][J]: Matrix at layer L. Value of matrix at row I and column J.

 ## Constructors